neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 AS line
 FIELDTERMINATOR '|'
 WITH line LIMIT 4
-RETURN line
+RETURN line;
 ```
-Once you're sure you know where you're pointing, clear the database of any test data and start importing your data.
+Once you've played around a bit and are sure you know where you're pointing, clear the database of any test data and start importing your data.

 ```
 //Clear the database of any remnants of test data:
 MATCH (n)
 WITH n LIMIT 10000
 OPTIONAL MATCH (n)-[r]->()
-DELETE n,r
+DELETE n,r;
 ```

 #### Import your Nodes